Rappetor/Sovol-SV08-Mainline/README.md

    - **OPTIONAL**: Open your backup of your printer.cfg and copy the correct serials under [mcu] and [mcu extra_mcu] (**only** when your serial looks like `/dev/serial/by-id/usb-Klipper_stm32f103xe_xxxx`) to your new printer.cfg, this might save you some time later..<br>
    _Do your serials look like `/dev/serial/by-id/ttyACM0` or `/dev/serial/by-id/ttyACM1` then you can also skip this, we will find the correct full serials in **STEP 8**_.

-3. Do a firmware_restart (or reboot the whole printer) and you should have a working SV08.
+2. Do a firmware_restart (or reboot the whole printer) and you should have a working SV08.

-4. Update the slicer start g-code.
-The START_PRINT macro has been updated/improved: uses your actual bed temperature for meshing etc., does a QGL with home Z, and can do a Z_OFFSET_CALIBRATION before each print.
+3. Update the slicer start g-code.
+The START_PRINT macro has been updated/improved: uses your actual bed temperature for meshing etc., does a QGL with home Z, and can do a CALIBRATE_Z_OFFSET before each print.

    - Go to OrcaSlicer/PrusaSlicer and edit the printer settings :<br>
      -> Machine G-code<br>